dialexa/pleco/README.md

 ## Recipes
 ### Automating the Creation of Subqueries for Each Column
 It is tedious to have to make subqueries for each column manually.
-We have found use in the following for postgres:
+We have found use in the following for postgres + knex:
 ```ts
 const columnNames = await knex('vehicles').columnInfo().then(Object.keys);